Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Localisation of Turing instabilities

 Finally, we note that the localisation of instabilities in this asymptotic linear theory is delimited by where the WKB solution breaks down due to a prospective blowup.
-Such behaviours of the WKB system are well-documented for second-order scalar equations \cite{bender2013advanced}, though not for fourth-order systems.
-Hence, we proceed to examine the solution of \cref{linearequation} in the vicinity of $r(x) \sim \lambda$ to determine the structure of the localised solution as it transitions from an oscillatory form to the zero solution.
+As already mentioned, such behaviours of the WKB system are not well-documented for fourth-order systems. {Hence, we return to consider a detailed analysis of how the solution of \cref{linearequation} behaves in the vicinity of $r(x) \sim \lambda$.
+We still assume that we do not have growth with an asymptotically large exponent on emerging from the inner region as further discussed in \cref{appc}.
+Thus, in particular, we proceed to examine the structure of the localised inner-region solution as it transitions from its oscillatory form of \cref{ueqn} to an evanescent solution.}